Lutetium-Vanadium/ml-1d/README.md

   calling it within python code and not requiring it to be run through the terminal.
 However, it can still be run as a script.

-In addition to the `main` branch, other approaches for part 4 which exist in other branches.
+In addition to the `main` branch, other approaches for part 4 exist in other branches.
 Please check the report for which branch to use.

 ## Dependencies